 This series starts in the Old Testament because it provides context.
 Context is always critical when facing difficult verses–of which there are difficult verses regarding womanhood.
 But there is so much rich information about womanhood in the OT that it has to be our starting point.
 Once we have explored womanhood in the OT, we will transition to the New Testament.

 Women are first mentioned in Genesis 1:27 when God said that he would create males and females in His image.
 There is a very important quality that we inherit from God that is central to the phrase “created in His image.”
 However, it is a quality that I rarely see discussed as an important element of biblical womanhood, but we should since it is in scripture.
-Read the article to find out what that is!
+Read “Created in His Image: Why Women Need to Know This Truth” to find out what that is!

 When God created Eve, He said he did so to make a “helper” or “help meet” for the man.
 The word “helper” or “help meet” can mean so many different things to different people.
 Does it mean we have to have our husband’s meals ready and make sure his coffee is hot and ready to go?
-In this article, we will dig deep into the biblical use of the word, see how God uses the word, and define the word based on that.
+In “Biblical Womanhood: A New Look at Help Meet, we will dig deep into the biblical use of the word, see how God uses the word, and define the word based on that.
 It may very well change how you view your role as a wife and a woman.

-The title of this article is a dead give-away as to the central theme of Proverbs 31, often known as the “virtuous woman” or the woman of “noble character.”
+The title of “A Woman of Valor: The Proverbs 31 Woman” is a dead give-away as to the central theme of Proverbs 31, often known as the “virtuous woman” or the woman of “noble character.”
 I don’t want to burst anyone’s bubble, but when you look at the actual biblical use of the Hebrew word used in Proverbs 31–it redefines what the Proverbs 31 woman is all about.
 We will also look at the context surrounding this section of scripture to help us better understand it.

 Jesus’ treatment of women gives us a better idea of how he viewed them.
 His interaction with them was counter-cultural and it is enlightening.
-In this article, we look at three examples, the woman at the well, Mary of Bethany, and the woman that touched the hem of his garment.
+In “How Jesus Empowered Women” we look at three examples, the woman at the well, Mary of Bethany, and the woman that touched the hem of his garment.
 Prepare to be encouraged as we explore just how much love and respect Jesus had for all of us women.